JFMnrke/Chronicle/CAPABILITIES.md

 Purpose

 Reflect creates a deliberate pause in the journey to reveal where the user was, where they are now, and who they are becoming.

+It reveals how the direction of the user's attention has gradually shaped their identity.

 It makes invisible accumulation visible.
 Its role is clarity, not applause.